 As soon as the openPMD plugin is compiled in, one extra mallocMC heap for the particle buffer is permanently reserved.
 During I/O, particle attributes are allocated one after another.
 Using --openPMD. dataPreparationStrategy doubleBuffer (default) will require at least 2x the GPU memory on the host side.
 For a smaller host side memory footprint (<< GPU main memory) pick --openPMD.dataPreparationStrategy mappedMemory.
+In addition to using the mapped-memory strategy, you can reduce the memory footprint for particle IO to less than 2N MiB --openPMD.particleIOChunkSize N.

-10.9.8 Additional Tools
+10.10.8 Additional Tools